daniel-zi/frontend-nanodegree-arcade-game/README.md

 SCORING
 ===============
-Blue gem value = 20
+Blue gem value: 20
-Green gem value = 50
+Green gem value: 50
-Orange gem value = 100
+Orange gem value: 100

 Reach the water and receive 1 point.
 Reach the water while carrying a gem, receive the gem value in points.